Houston's Line of

 HFD

-Assignment: Pipe and Ladderman-Fire Station No. 10
+Pipe and Ladderman-Fire Station No. 10

 Buried:

-Sunnyside Cemetery, Calvert, Texas, Left side
+Sunnyside Cemetery, Calvert, Texas, Left side from

-he was a member of the Dallas Fire Department for twelve years.
+a member of the Dallas Fire Department for twelve years.
 When he moved to

-Because of the lack of water supply, the fire crews had to drag hose lines
+Due to the lack of water supply, the fire crews had to drag hose lines

 through a narrow alley to reach the burning building.
 Harris, along with the